on the market, choosing the right one can be tough.

 This damage can be costly and difficult to repair, negating any savings you may have benefitted from initially.

-Further, because consumers understand laminate to be a cheap type of countertop, it can reduce your home’s desirability substantially.
+Further, because consumers understand laminate to be a budget type of countertop, it can reduce your home’s desirability substantially.
 And while you can get laminate countertops that look like quartz, marble, and other premium materials, this resemblance is superficial.
-You won’t fool anyone into believing you’ve splurged on a premium countertop.
+You won’t fool anyone into believing you’ve splurged on one of the premium types of countertops

 Marble has been known as one of the most luxurious types of kitchen countertops for decades.
 It is a natural stone that gets removed from quarries and then processed further to create slabs for countertops.